-Premium rates charged for renewal business decreased by 4% during 2016 (2015: decreased by 7%).
-The soft rating environment was driven by an over capitalised reinsurance market and another year of relatively low natural catastrophe activity.
+Premium rates charged for renewal business decreased by 2% during 2017 (2016: decreased by 4%).
+The soft rating environment was driven by an over capitalised reinsurance market.
+Due to the claims activity seen in the second half of the year, market rate increases are expected in 2018 on the catastrophe impacted lines of business.